MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 Use these reference implementations to construct a sandbox application environment for validating key design decisions.

+> Refer to [Reference architecture of an internet-facing application](/azure/architecture/reference-architectures/containers/aks-mission-critical/) for mission critical guidance on designing a a workload that is accessed over a public endpoint and does not require private network connectivity to other company resources.

 ## Azure landing zone integration

 [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/) provides prescriptive architectural guidance to define a reliable and scalable shared-service platform for enterprise Azure deployments with requisite centralized governance.